MeltanoLabs/Meta/README.md

 ## Maintenance Statuses

 Active (Stable): The connector repository is well maintained and recommended for use in production environments.
-The repository has all of the following attributes; all known issues and bugs are addressed promptly, changes are expected to go through pull requests reviews, releases to main are created on the appropriate cadence, security patches are addressed promptly, a CI pipeline that runs automated testing is present, community contributed pull requests are reviewed in a timely manner, README is complete with examples and detail, etc.
+The repository has all of the following attributes; all known issues and bugs are addressed promptly, changes are expected to go through pull request reviews, releases to main are created on the appropriate cadence, security patches are addressed promptly, a CI pipeline that runs automated testing is present, community contributed pull requests are reviewed in a timely manner, README is complete with examples and detail, etc.

 Prerelease (Beta): The repository was recently created and initial development is complete but hasnt been hardened enough for production environments yet.
 We encourage the community to start testing out the connector and submit issues or merge requests to help get it to the Active (Stable) status.